frontenddevkan/frontenddevkan/README.md

 ### Hello! 👋
-My name is Ekaterina.
+👯 My name is Ekaterina.
 I study on

-### Junior Frontend developer.
+### Junior Frontend developer

 #### SKILLS
 - CSS,
 - HTML,
 - JS,
-- landings,
 -

 (future: webpack, gulp, bootstrap, typeScript, adaptive layout, frameworks - react, svg, vue.js, email layout, node.js, etc. )

 - In the begining of my studing in 2022 in September I learn html and css on freeCodeCump.com, and I used sumulators on HTML-academy and some apps on my cell phone to study basic theory.